Lake: Biological properties

-Flora and fauna

 Disappearance

 The lake may be infilled with deposited sediment and gradually become a wetland such as a swamp or marsh.
 Large water plants, typically reeds, accelerate this closing process significantly because they partially decompose to form peat soils that fill the shallows.
 Conversely, peat soils in a marsh can naturally burn and reverse this process to recreate a shallow lake resulting in a dynamic equilibrium between marsh and lake.
 This is significant since wildfire has been largely suppressed in the developed world over the past century.
 This has artificially converted many shallow lakes into emergent marshes.
 Turbid lakes and lakes with many plant-eating fish tend to disappear more slowly.
 A "disappearing" lake (barely noticeable on a human timescale) typically has extensive plant mats at the water's edge.
 These become a new habitat for other plants, like peat moss when conditions are right, and animals, many of which are very rare.
 Gradually, the lake closes and young peat may form, forming a fen.
 In lowland river valleys where a river can meander, the presence of peat is explained by the infilling of historical oxbow lakes.
 In the final stages of succession, trees can grow in, eventually turning the wetland into a forest.

 Some lakes can disappear seasonally.
 These are called intermittent lakes, ephemeral lakes, or seasonal lakes and can be found in karstic terrain.
 A prime example of an intermittent lake is Lake Cerknica in Slovenia or Lag Prau Pulte in Graubünden.
 Other intermittent lakes are only the result of above-average precipitation in a closed, or endorheic basin, usually filling dry lake beds.
 This can occur in some of the driest places on earth, like Death Valley.
 This occurred in the spring of 2005, after unusually heavy rains.
 The lake did not last into the summer, and was quickly evaporated (see photos to right).
 A more commonly filled lake of this type is Sevier Lake of west-central Utah.

 Sometimes a lake will disappear quickly.
 On 3 June 2005, in Nizhny Novgorod Oblast, Russia, a lake called Lake Beloye vanished in a matter of minutes.
 News sources reported that government officials theorized that this strange phenomenon may have been caused by a shift in the soil underneath the lake that allowed its water to drain through channels leading to the Oka River.

 The presence of ground permafrost is important to the persistence of some lakes.
 Thawing permafrost may explain the shrinking or disappearance of hundreds of large Arctic lakes across western Siberia.
 The idea here is that rising air and soil temperatures thaw permafrost, allowing the lakes to drain away into the ground.

 Some lakes disappear because of human development factors.
 The shrinking Aral Sea is described as being "murdered" by the diversion for irrigation of the rivers feeding it.
+Between 1990 and 2020, more than half of the world's large lakes decreased in size, in part due to climate change.